Are you a tourism professional seeking great gastronomic experiences for your clients?

 According to the Theogony of Hesiod, an epic poem that describes the lineage of the gods of Greek mythology, Aphrodite was born from the spume of the sea off Kythira, and as Ourania (sky goddess) she was a protector of love and…

-Ecclesiastical tourism showcases Kythera’s rich Byzantine heritage, while alternative tourism makes it a perfect destination for water sports, hiking, and cave exploration, offering unforgettable experiences.
+Ecclesiastical tourism showcases the Island’s rich Byzantine heritage, while alternative tourism makes it a perfect destination for water sports, hiking, and cave exploration, offering unforgettable experiences.

 Kythera has been inhabited at least from the end of the 6th century BCE.
 According to the Theogony of Hesiod, an epic poem that describes the lineage of the gods of Greek mythology, Aphrodite was born from the spume of the sea off Kythera, and as Ourania (sky goddess) she was a protector of love and pure romance, and whose main place of worship was Kythera.

 From ancient times until the mid-19th century, the island was a crossroads for merchants, sailors, and conquerors.
-As such, it has had a long and varied history and has been influenced by many civilizations and cultures.
-This is reflected in its architecture, which manifests a blend of traditional, Aegean and Venetian elements, as well as in its traditions and customs, which show the influence of centuries of Greek, and Venetian coexistence.
+As such, it has had a long and varied history and has been influenced by many civilisations and cultures.
+This is reflected in its architecture, which blends traditional, Aegean, and Venetian elements, and in its traditions and customs, which reflect the influence of centuries of Greek and Venetian coexistence.

 Gastronomy

-During your stay on the island, try the heady fatourada, the liqueur made from tsipouro and cinnamon cloves, and flavored with tangerine, orange or apricot, and of course do not forget to buy a jar of the famous thyme honey of Kythera.
+During your stay on the island, try the heady fatourada, the liqueur made from tsipouro and cinnamon, flavoured with tangerine, orange, or apricot, and, of course, do not forget to buy a jar of the famous thyme honey of Kythera.

-As for the sweets, the almond-macaroon rozedes are the traditional dessert of Kythera, as well as the pastitseto, and the budino.
+As for the sweets, the almond macaroon rozedes are the traditional dessert of Kythera, as are the pastitseto and the budino.

 Make sure you don’t leave without first trying their famous ladopaximdi (olive oil rusks)!